4 Types of Advisors for Startups (And Those You Don’t Need)

 SECOND.
 Founders with startup advisors ‘in name only’

-We’ve lost count of the number of founders who have reeled off a stunning rundown of advisors listed in their pitch and then, after just a little bit of digging, we’ve discovered that – poof! it was all smoke and mirrors and they weren’t really advisors at all.
+We’ve lost count of the number of founders who have reeled off a stunning rundown of advisors listed in their pitch and then, after just a little bit of digging, we’ve discovered that – poof!
+It was all smoke and mirrors and they weren’t really advisors at all.
 Usually, they’re just somebody the founder once had a chat with or, even worse, they might be someone who has offered to take on a paid Non-Executive Director’s (NED) role post-funding but is providing no actual support to the business right now.

 There are so many reasons why startup advisors ‘in name only’ is a disastrous move.
 Here are the biggest ones: